jason-paulose/NBA-Free-Agency-Analysis/README.md

 With all this in mind, NBA organizations need to methodically grow their rosters in the hopes of being a championship calendar team.
 As measuring performance is critical to improving performance, many sources have found that the following 4 statistics are proven to have the biggest impact on winning:

+- Overall Efficiency Rating
 - Effective Field Goal Percentage
-- Assist to Turnover Ratio
+- Turnover Ratio
 - Offensive Rebounding
 - Free Throw Attempt Rate